A Beginner's Guide to Setting Up Your Etsy Shop

 Step 6: Promote Your Shop

 Now that your shop is live, get the word out.
 Use platforms like Instagram, Pinterest, and Facebook to share your products, behind-the-scenes content, and updates.
-Stay active, reply to messages quickly, and consider offering a launch discount or free shipping to attract your first buyers.
+These are perfect for showcasing visuals and behind-the-scenes content.

 Explore the Etsy Community and forums to connect with other sellers and learn from their experiences.